postmanlabs/labs-docs/README.md

 # postman-docs

-We have added a new markdown linter with GitHub actions.
-When making a pull request, it will run againt this linter.
+We have added a new markdown linter with GitHub Actions.
+When making a pull request, it will run against this linter.
 Your changed files are required to pass linting before they will be merged.

 To contribute to this project, please read: